SubhanAli94/XamarinLearning/README.md

 1. Alot of refactoring is required as this project is emerged from HelloWorld learning project.
 2. Missing functionality of Logout
 3. There is not profile screen just a blank page.
 4. While scrolling th list there are jerks, it requires R&D to avoid this.
-WHat I tried is to used a Nuget to cache images it improved performance to some extent but not much.
+What I tried is to used a Nuget to cache images it improved performance to some extent but not much.

 # Time taking tasks
 1. It took me alot while designing Home Screen.
 Because there is not option nativey to align items in grid for a list of data.